tommy-russoniello/docs/js-guide.md

 Use JSDocs formating and document every named method.

-*   If you can't imply what a function does by it's name then write a
+*   If you can't imply what a function does by its name, write a
     description.
 *   Do not include the method name in the documentation.
-*   Always include parameters and return data types if any.
+*   Always include parameters and return data types, if any.

 Example
 -------